nextgis/docs_ngmobile/source/main.rst

 Layers tree
 ------------

 Layers tree panel is designed to show the content of a map and to control the visibility and hierarchy of map layers.
 Additional operations with layers are available from a separate layer contextual menu.
-Layers tree panel is shown on: numref: `ngmobile_layer_tree_pic`.
+Layers tree panel is shown on :numref:`ngmobile_layer_tree_pic`.

 .. figure:: _static/ngmobile_layertree.png
    :name: ngmobile_layer_tree_pic